Disclosure: Hosting Canada is community-supported. We may earn a commission when you make a purchase through one of our links. Learn more.

 Why Our Opinion Matters

-Using a search engine to find options for a new web host can be frustrating.
+Searching Google for web hosting solutions in 2019 can be frustrating, if not infuriating.
 You’ll end up with hundreds if not thousands of results, many of which look similar and seem to be offering the same types of functionality.
 Worst of all, these cloud companies often feature very sales-focused websites that make them feel like a scam.

 When we rank our top hosting providers, we base our opinions on a large set of factors, including everything from billing practices to server reliability.
 Reputation is important in online commerce, and our reviews focus on what companies do or don’t deliver.